Khanh27/Simple-Shaders/README.md

 # 🎨 Unity Image Effects: Custom Shaders

 This repository contains a collection of custom post-processing shaders written in Unity.
 Each shader demonstrates a different visual effect using fragment shader techniques and Unity's depth or color buffer.
+Based on Daniel Ilett's Image Effect series.

 ## 🧪 Shaders Included